whooping-motmot-1600

 Breeding: Whooping Motmots are generally monogamous during the breeding season.
 They excavate nest burrows in banks or hillsides, where the female lays a small clutch of eggs.
 Both parents take part in caring for the young, feeding them insects and small vertebrates.

-Conservation Status: - The Whooping Motmot is generally not considered globally threatened.
+Conservation Status: - The Whooping Motmot is generally not considered Globally Threatened.

 Distribution